Ukraine and Russia to launch parallel military drills as U.S. nears agreement on potential sanctions

 “There are a range of diplomatic conversations happening all the time,” she told reporters.
 “The United States is a key player in the vast majority of those negotiations.”

-Macron, who has long called for France to be a leader of a foreign policy that is allied with but independent of Washington, has cast himself as the key European interlocutor as the Kremlin demands to rework the continent’s security architecture.
+Macron, who has long called for France to help lead a European foreign policy that is allied with but independent of Washington, has cast himself as a key interlocutor as the Kremlin demands to rework the continent’s security architecture.

-Congressional leaders in the United States also joined Biden in downplaying any ambiguity around Germany’s support for ending a major natural gas pipeline between Russia and Germany if Moscow attacks.
+Congressional leaders in the United States also joined Biden in downplaying any ambiguity about Germany’s support for ending a major natural gas pipeline between Russia and Germany if Moscow attacks.

-Senate Minority Leader Mitch McConnell (R-Ky.), who had dinner with Scholz Monday alongside other lawmakers, declared that the German leader had assured them behind closed doors that the Nord Stream 2 pipeline project would be abandoned — as promised by Biden — if Moscow again sends forces into Ukraine.
+Senate Minority Leader Mitch McConnell (R-Ky.), who had dinner with Chancellor Olaf Scholz on Monday alongside other lawmakers, said the German leader had assured them behind closed doors that the Nord Stream 2 pipeline project would be abandoned — as promised by Biden — if Moscow again sends forces into Ukraine.

-Scholz, who is from a left-of-center party that has Russia-friendly elements, has not made such a definitive commitment in public.
+Scholz, who is from a center-left party that has Russia-friendly elements, has not made such a definitive commitment in public.

-Sen. Robert Menendez (D-N.J.), chairman of the Senate Foreign Relations Committee, told Washington Post Live that he left the same dinner “convinced” that Berlin is in lockstep with Washington on potential actions in event of a Russian attack on Ukraine.
-He also signaled there is strong U.S. support on both sides of politics for sanctions to severely punish Moscow if it launches a renewed invasion.
+Sen. Robert Menendez (D-N.J.), chairman of the Foreign Relations Committee, told Washington Post Live that he left the same dinner “convinced” that Berlin is in lockstep with Washington on potential actions in the event of a Russian attack on Ukraine.
+He also signaled there is strong support on both sides of U.S. politics for sanctions to severely punish Moscow if it launches a renewed invasion.

 “There is no light, I think, between Democrats and Republicans on the desire and the need to push back on Vladimir Putin and to exact enormous consequences for any miscalculation of an invasion by Putin,” he said.
 “The only questions may be some of the specific tactics to do that.”

-Lawmakers negotiating a law that would allow for punitive measures against Russia are getting “closer and closer” to a deal, Senate Majority Leader Charles E. Schumer (D-N.Y.) said on Tuesday.
+Lawmakers negotiating a bill that would allow for punitive measures against Russia are getting “closer and closer” to a deal, Senate Majority Leader Charles E. Schumer (D-N.Y.) said on Tuesday.
 One remaining point of difference is whether to impose sanctions before or after any renewed Russian invasion, he said.

 U.S. and European officials are eyeing the next 12 days with increasing concern, fearing that the Russian military exercises scheduled to start Thursday could provide cover for a sudden strike against Ukraine and that the Feb.
-20 conclusion of the Olympic Games in Beijing clears away a potential diplomatic barrier for Putin, who may fear upstaging Chinese President Xi Jinping.
+20 conclusion of the Winter Olympics in Beijing will clear a potential diplomatic barrier for Putin, who may fear upstaging Chinese President Xi Jinping.

 The detachment of Russian warships moving into the Black Sea, six large landing vessels, will take part in an exercise, the navy said.
 The Russian military has in the past used that as a bluff before invasions.

-In Ukraine, meanwhile, troops will Thursday start doing drills using armed drones and antitank weapons provided by the United States and other NATO members.
-Ukrainian Defense Minister Oleksiy Reznikov has said the drills, scheduled to take place through Feb.
+In Ukraine, meanwhile, troops will Thursday begin drills using armed drones and antitank weapons provided by the United States and other NATO members.
+Ukrainian defense minister Oleksiy Reznikov has said the drills, scheduled to take place through Feb.
 20, are a response to the Russian exercises near the border.

 Pannett reported from Sydney.
 Michael Birnbaum, Shane Harris and Amy B Wang in Washington contributed to this article.